thefozcat/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+    It is an object representation of html elements on a web page.

 2. What is an event?

+    An event is a user interaction with a DOM element, such as 'click', 'mouseover', or 'wheel'.

 3. What is an event listener?

+    An event listener is a higher order function which points to a specific element in the DOM, then executes a specified behavior when the event is triggered.

 4. Why would we convert a NodeList into an Array?

+    We would convert a NodeList to an Array to be able to access full array functionality, and to gain access to its indices.

 5. What is a component?

+    A component is a reusable block of code, such as an object constructor, that we use to insert functionality as many times as needed into a website or application without having to repeat ourselves.

 ### Git Set up